SnehaSel07/SnehaSel07/README.md

 - 👋 Hi, I’m @SnehaSel07
 - 👀 I’m interested in SDET, QA Automation Tester profiles.
-- 🌱 I’m currently learning Java, Selenium, TestNG, Maven
+- 🌱 I’m currently learning Java, Selenium, TestNG(TDD), Maven, Cucumber(BDD), Jenkins, Git
-- 💞️ I’m looking to collaborate on Selenium, TestNG, Java
+- 💞️ I’m looking to collaborate on all of the above
 - 📫 How to reach me -- chindarkarsneha@gmail.com

 <!---